kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md

 \(3\) The registrant must also refile its certificate of insurance under its new name; and

-\(4\) The registrant must also advise the appropriate FAA office referred to in §294.33 of the carrier's new name.
+\(4\) The registrant must also advise the appropriate FAA office referred to in [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md#§294.33   Compliance with the regulations of the Federal Aviation Administration.|§294.33]] of the carrier's new name.

 \(b\) The carrier changes its designated agent.